 Hooray!
-You have made yourself a killer brand that serves a unique purpose and has consistent experiences wherever the consumer finds you.
+You’ve got a killer brand that serves a unique purpose and delivers consistent experiences wherever the consumer finds you.
 Well, the job is not yet complete.
 As your company grows, gains new employees and marketers, or takes on new ventures, your brand will evolve.
 This means you have to continually ensure you are being consistent—a one-off audit isn’t good enough.

 And, finally, you may choose to refresh your brand down the road, or even rebrand altogether.
 If so, you will need to walk through the brand experience checklist again, so no “old brand” touchpoints slip through the cracks.

 At the end of the day, you should always remain vigilant around how your brand is experienced by the market, from the Classic Blue of your packaging to the latest article about your company in Home and Garden.
 Your brand is a living, breathing thing.
 Don’t let it fall by the wayside because you didn’t think through every brand touchpoint—both those that you own and those that you don’t.